-- Trainset 1 (TS-1) successfully completed its Positive Train Control (PTC) brake tests at the Transportation Test Center, Inc. (TTCI) in Pueblo, CO.
-TS-1 will now be returned to Stadler's Salt Lake City facility for re-conditioning prior to its delivery to the JPB. - Final testing of TS-2 and TS-5 is being completed prior to their shipment to JPB in August 2022. - Safety and Security certification of the EMUs is expected to be complete in August 2022.

-- The JPB reports that it has received approximately 75% of the special tools required to maintain the EMUs and approximately 60% of the required spare parts. - The JPB conducted a Post-Delivery Buy America Audit of Stadler on June 27-28, 2022 at its Salt Lake City, UT production facility.
+- Trainset 1 (TS-1) has been returned to Stadler's Salt Lake City facility for re-conditioning prior to its delivery to the JPB.
+The reconditioning process will be extensive and is expected to take six (6) to eight (8) weeks to complete once it begins. - TS-2 and TS-5 were delivered to the JPB on August 21, 2022 and are undergoing static testing.
+The next trainsets due for delivery are being held at Stadler's facility due to the lack of space at the JPB's facilities. - Safety and Security certification of the EMUs is nearly complete with only delivery of signed documentation remaining. - The JPB reports that it has received approximately 75% of the special tools required to maintain the EMUs and approximately 60% of the required spare parts. - The JPB conducted a Post-Delivery Buy America Audit of Stadler on June 27-28, 2022 at its Salt Lake City, UT production facility.
 The audit report was completed on July 11, 2022.
 The JPB's auditors found that the domestic content of the various vehicle types being supplied to the JPB ranged from 70%-76%, thus satisfying the 60% domestic content requirement applicable to these EMUs.
 The auditors also found that the issues identified during the Interim Audit performed in October 2021 had been satisfactorily addressed. - The first two trainsets (TS-3 and TS-4) arrived at the JPB on March 20, 2022.
-The trainsets are being tested and made ready for live running after power is available.
-Live running of the first trainset for integrated testing of the electrified system in Segment is projected to take place in November 2022. - The car shells for TS-18 are in production Switzerland. - 111/133 car shells have been shipped from Stadler Switzerland and 97 have been received at Stadler's Salt Lake City facility. - Stadler reports continuing problems with material availability and supply chain logistics as well as workforce attraction and retention.
+The trainsets have been tested and made ready for live running after power is available.
+Live running of the first trainset for integrated testing of the electrified system in Segment is projected to take place in November 2022. - The car shells for TS-19 are now in production Switzerland. - 117/133 car shells have been shipped from Stadler Switzerland and 111 have been received at Stadler's Salt Lake City facility.

+• Stadler reports continuing problems with material availability and supply chain logistics as well as workforce attraction and retention.